-To help higher education providers and other users to understand the methods that the Office for Students (OfS) use to produce institutional performance measures we have published a series of technical documents.
+To help higher education providers and other users to understand the methods that the Office for Students (OfS) currently uses to produce institutional performance measures, we have published a series of technical documents.

 These documents provide a technical description of the categorisations applied to individualised student data records, which we currently use to generate our measures.

 Providers can use these documents alongside their individualised data files.
 This should give them a more detailed understanding of exactly which and how students have contributed to our measures.

 While all of the algorithms described in this series of technical documents are relevant to production of the OfS’s institutional performance measures, we use some of them in other OfS analysis and statistics.
 For example, algorithms found in our core algorithms documents are used as the basis for the definition of published data on the equality and diversity of students in higher education.